mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “I guess that’s true.
 Have you ever thought about coming out to your family or to your friends?”

 I actually wasn’t sure.
 Coming out to someone wasn’t on my mind that much.
 “I guess it kind of depends on if I really want to date guys.
 You’re actually the first person I’ve met in person from dating apps.
-If I have good experiences from it, then I’ll continue, but if not, then I can just act like I don’t have these feelings at all.”
+If I have good experiences from meeting guys, I’ll continue, but if not, then I can just act like I don’t have these feelings at all.”

 “Well, hopefully I don’t make you run away.
 I can be a bit crazy sometimes.
 But dang!
 I can’t believe you haven’t told anyone!
 It’s so interesting because at least with dating, I was in your shoes about a year ago.
 I had come out to my parents as a teenager, but I still dated girls.
 But after coming back from my mission, I sort of had a crisis.
 I have lots of friends who are girls, but when I’d date girls, I just didn’t feel anything.
 I don’t know how descriptive you want me to be, but I’d try to make out with girls, but I still didn’t feel anything.
 Dating guys feels so much different from dating girls.”